eliasvallinacybers/ejpt-reports/README.md

 # eJPT Reports

-This repository contains my personal notes and lab reports created during my eJPT preparation.
+This repository contains my personal cybersecurity notes and lab reports created during my eJPT preparation.

-The goal is to keep a clear record of the labs I completed, the tools and commands I used, and the reasoning behind each step.
-These reports were written to organize what I learned and to document my practical progress in penetration testing.
+These reports are not intended to be formal penetration testing reports, but rather technical learning documents.
+Their main purpose is to keep a clear record of the labs I completed, the tools and commands I used, and the reasoning behind each step.

+The focus of these reports is on understanding the methodology, documenting the process, and showing my practical progress throughout the eJPT path.

 ## Language Note